-Initiative on Financing for Development in the Era of COVID-19 and Beyond
+Financing for the Development in the Era of COVID-19 and Beyond Initiative (FFDI)

 Co-convened by Canada, Jamaica and the United Nations